Our community programs

 Community members can learn general information about living with spinal cord injury and there are special events such as sessions with Spinal Nurse Advisors on health management and problem-solving issues.

-estara employs an Information and Technology Officer who is responsible for coordinating our technology hub, while volunteers assist to pass on technical and practical skills, including using the internet, e-mail, word processing, spreadsheets and multimedia.
+estara employs an Information and Technology Officer who is responsible for coordinating the QWERTY Hub, while volunteers assist to pass on technical and practical skills.

 Volunteer Services